psu13/mutable-hakyll/posts/one-site-to-stream-them-all.md

 navigating to the game.
 Good job.

 Apple TV+ has the distinction of shipping with a UI that shows you every score in every game whether you wanted to know them or not.
-Which another great thing to happen to you when you are a bit late to the start time.
+Which is another great thing to happen to you when you are a bit late to the start time.

 Finally, after watching all the other soccer coverage for a year the stuff on FOX is just